deparlak/de.htwg.seapal.worker.trip.observer/README.md

 If we use a view, we need the **view** Attribute.

-**Make sure that the [view](https://github.com/deparlak/de.htwg.seapal.worker.trip.observer/blob/master/view.txt) was created on in couchbase server.**
+**Make sure that the [view](https://github.com/deparlak/de.htwg.seapal.worker.trip.observer/blob/master/view.txt) was created on your Couchbase Server.**
 * design              : The design document, under which our view is stored on the couchbase server
 * name                : The name of the view on the couchbase server.
 * opts                : Some view specific parameters, to set max documents, set reduce to false and stale.